SEEDS4CD – Symposium to Experience, Exchange and Discuss on Spectroscopy for Chiral Differentiation

 Every participant on PhD level can apply for the travel grants.
 The awards will be given out based on financial need (“I cannot come if I don’t get some support!”) and scientific excellence of the applicant.
 Therefore, the application should be accompanied by a motivation letter (why is the conference interesting/ important for you), an updated CV (incl. awards etc) and a support letter signed by the PhD supervisor stating why the student should receive the grant.
 The letter should also contain a statement guaranteeing the applicant that the PhD supervisor does cover the remaining travel costs should the travel grant not suffice.
 Selection of the travel awardees will be made by the international advisory board upon recommendation by the local steering committee.

-Deadline for abstract submission is January 17th, 2020.
+Deadline for abstract submission is February 28th, 2020.
 Later applications can only be considered should the program not be filled.
 Please submit the filled registration form together with your abstract via email to email@example.com.
 The reference letter by the PhD supervisor can be sent together or separately from the registration form, but it must be sent before the deadline.
-Notification of acceptance (abstract and travel grants) will be no later than February 1st, 2020.
+If you want to apply for a travel grant, please submit your application no later than January 30th, 2020!!

 We also welcome registrations by established PIs, who – for the spirit of the conference idea – will not be able to contribute with a talk but with lots of advices, discussion input and support.
 Please understand that we can also not offer the conference free of charge, but for a very low rate.

-The conference fee is 150 Euro.
+The conference fee is 160 Euro.
 It covers the full program with conference dinner, coffee breaks and excursion.
-Affordable, isn’t it.
-We kindly ask all the paying contributors to use the following registration system that will automatically issue an official bill: <Opens Nov 1st! – Let us know by email if you want to have a reminder!>.
+Affordable, isn’t it?
+We kindly ask all the paying contributors to use the following registration system that will automatically issue an official bill: REGISTRATION FORM.Payment by wire transfer, VISA and Mastercards accepted!

 Bochum is conveniently reached by train from the airports Düsseldorf (~45 min), Cologne (~1.5 hrs) and Frankfurt (~2 hrs).
 Hotels in Bochum city center range between 60-90 Euros/night.
 We booked a room contingent at the IBIS Zentrum near the main station for the travel grant awardees, so we recommend trying to find a room there in order to make it our “conference hotel”.
 There is also a hostel in the city center, where you can book your stay starting from 34 Euro/night.